SPOILER ALERT: This post contains spoilers for the finale of The Night Of.

-Sure, the show focuses on a lot of other victims (Andrea as the victim of a heinous crime, Naz as the victim of a broken criminal justice system, Stone as the victim of a debilitating skin condition) — but the cat is a victim, too.
+Sure, the show focuses on a lot of other victims (Andrea as the victim of a heinous crime, Naz as the victim of a broken criminal justice system, Stone as the victim of a debilitating skin condition), but the cat is a victim, too.
 The cat suffered a traumatic loss.
-Not only did its pet mom, Andrea, die tragically young, it was immediately uprooted from the entire world it knew.
-First, it’s taken to a shelter, then to live with Stone, then to a shelter again and then (thankfully, as we learned in the final moments of the finale) back with Stone yet again.
+Not only did its pet mom, Andrea, die tragically young, it was there, in the gated area outside, when the crime occurred and then immediately uprooted from the life it knew.
+First, it's taken to a shelter, then to live with Stone, then to a shelter again and then (thankfully, as we learned in the final moments of the finale) back with Stone yet again.
 The cat has been through a lot.

 In spite of all it's suffered, the cat has stayed strong and done its best to adjust to its new home, owner and way of life.
 And it actually seems to be adjusting really well, all things considered.

 - Literally everyone who matters is allergic to it, but it doesn't give AF.